andrewpey/vtland/_posts/2021-04-21-beta-branch.md

 {% include img.html src="/assets/posts/beta-branch/1.png" %}

 We invite you to join the new Beta Branch!
-If you want to be on the edge of the Voxel Tycoon development, and be able to provide feedback quickly directly to the devs, then that's for you.
+If you want to be on the edge of the Voxel Tycoon development and be able to provide feedback quickly directly to the devs, then that's for you.

 The beta branch will be updated more frequently than the main branch and will contain unfinished content and mechanics which might or might not end up in the main branch.
 Most likely, it will also contain various errors.